Biology Courses

 BIOL B271 Developmental Biology

-Fall 2022
+Fall 2024

 An introduction to embryology and the concepts of developmental biology.
 Concepts are illustrated by analyzing the experimental observations that support them.
 Topics include gametogenesis and fertilization, morphogenesis, cell fate specification and differentiation, pattern formation, regulation of gene expression, neural development, and developmental plasticity.
 The laboratory focuses on observations and experiments on living embryos.
-Lecture three hours, laboratory three scheduled hours a week; most weeks require additional hours outside of the regularly scheduled lab.
+Lecture three hours, laboratory three scheduled hours a week; some weeks require additional hours outside of the regularly scheduled lab.
 Prerequisite: one semester of BIOL 110-111 or permission of instructor.

 Scientific Investigation (SI)